 Whether an unexpected sound that seems to come out of nowhere is a heads up from the other side that danger is imminent or a completely benign occurrence is up for interpretation.
-In my family home it was the former, without a shadow of doubt.
+In my family home, it was the former, without a shadow of a doubt.

 7. Stepping on a Grave

 It is a long-held belief that one must use caution while visiting the sacred grounds of a cemetery.
 For many, to place your feet upon the grave of one who is at eternal rest is an act of disrespect that will be followed swiftly by a spate of bad luck.

 I can remember, as a child, my mother grabbing me and pulling me away from my uncle's burial site when I walked on the mound of dirt under which he lay.
 I went on to receive a stern lecture from not only her but my aunts as well.
 Apparently, I had inadvertently opened the whole family up to unseen evil-doers that dwell among the headstones.
 Who knew?